dpmaddalena/dpmaddalena.github.com/_posts/2013-12-28-treasure-hunters.md

 outside.
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Today, I’m a panner
 for urban gold—my claim spans
-the blocks, and mine the old
+the blocks, and mines the old
 and ever-rising asphalt-mantled
 roads; I sift the grit and duff
 that cruft and clog the binding